-It is your responsibility to ask your teacher about any assessment tasks which may have been notified in your absence.
+It is your responsibility to ask your teacher about any assessment tasks notified in your absence.
 This needs to be done during the first day of your return to school after an absence.
 It is your responsibility to refer to the assessment schedules provided in this booklet.